Health and Travel Alerts Learn More Left arrow

 The 87 acres around the old fort, which is a National Historic Landmark, stretch down through shaded woodland to a coral sand and pebble beach.
 It’s regarded by many as the best of all Key West beaches thanks to its wonderful snorkeling and endless horizons.

-Feathery Norfolk pines provide shade from the sun here, while white coral sand leads down to crystal-clear water that takes on a shade of deep turquoise as the sea bed slopes away.
+Feathery Norfolk pines provide shade from the sun here, while white coral sand leads down to crystal-clear water that takes on a shade of deep turquoise as the seabed slopes away.

 Breakwaters of tumbled boulders just offshore create a natural habitat for marine life.
-Bring your mask and snorkel and look for parrotfish and stripy sergeant majors flitting around the rocks, and lobsters lurking in the crevices.
+Bring your mask and snorkel and look for parrotfish and striped sergeant majors flitting around the rocks, and lobsters lurking in the crevices.

 Key West beaches - Fort Zachary Taylor State Park